redwoodjs/redwoodjs-com-archive/cookbook/File_Upload.md

 yarn workspace web add filestack-react
 ```

-We know we'll want the uploader on our scaffolded form so let's import it and try replacing the **Url** input with it, giving it the API key:
+We want the uploader on our scaffolded form, so let's import it and try replacing the **Url** input with it, giving it the API key:

 ```javascript{11,54}
 // web/src/components/ImageForm/ImageForm.js